 — Paul Mozur (@paulmozur) August 18, 2019

-China’s efforts to weaponize social networks and shape political conversations on platforms regardless of its presence in the mainland became evident after it was found to be the second-largest country for Facebook ad revenue after the US.
+China’s efforts to weaponize social networks and shape political conversations on platforms regardless of its presence in the mainland became evident after it emerged the second-largest country for Facebook ad revenue after the US.

 While one can understand that Twitter relies on advertising for revenues, profiting from disinformation by sending out anti-Hong Kong protest messages sets a wrong precedent.

-For social media services like Facebook and Twitter — which have come under scrutiny for their outsized influence on worldwide election processes — showing propaganda disguised as ads further risks eroding trust among people, especially when it’s trying its best to establish as the go-to place for news.
+For social media giants like Facebook and Twitter — which have come under scrutiny for their outsized influence on worldwide election processes — showing propaganda disguised as ads further risks eroding trust among people, especially when the services are trying their best to establish as the go-to place for news.

 Update on Aug.
 20, 2019 9:15 AM IST: Twitter and Facebook have removed a number of accounts from their respective platforms to block what they described as a state-backed information operation originating from China.